|Restrictions:||Pitt applicants only|

 Dr. David Berman - Faculty Director - Dr. Berman is coordinator of the Social Studies Education Program in Teacher Education in the University of Pittsburgh School of Education.
 Dr. Berman has extensive knowledge of Vietnam and served as a visiting scholar at the University of Ho Chi Minh City in 1992.
 Dr. Berman developed and continues to lead the Plus3 program in Vietnam.

 Plus3 is a three-credit program.
-For CBA students, Plus3 fulfills one of the two foreign culture requirements.
+For CBA students, Plus3 fulfills one of the two foreign culture requirements and a social sciences requirement.
 In most cases, Plus3 will fulfill a technical elective in Engineering - students should check with their department advisors.

 The academic portion of Plus3 is comprised of 3 parts: